|

 The Bf 110 was coded D5+BV and was piloted by Leutnant Walter Briegleb with the

-crew of Feldwebel Bräunlich and Feldwebel Brandt.
+crew of Feldwebel Walter Bräunlich and Bordfunker Feldwebel Brandt.
+Briegleb had

 At 00:44 hours the Lancaster disintegrated in the air and the main part crashed